ANCOR Connect 2024: The Power of We

-ANCOR, in partnership with The Research and Training Center on Community Integration at the University of Minnesota (RTC), are proud to share this Direct Support Professional Toolkit with you.
+ANCOR, in partnership with the Institute on Community Integration at the University of Minnesota, is proud to share this Direct Support Professional Toolkit with you.

 Whether you’re someone searching for a rewarding career and are eager to learn more about being a Direct Support Professional (DSP), or you represent a community provider supporting individuals with intellectual and developmental disabilities, this Toolkit has been designed with your needs and challenges in mind.